Easy Stovetop Candied Pecans Recipe

-Candied pecans are a great snack to place out on the counter around the holidays, to toss on a salad, or to pack in a lunch for dessert.
+Candied pecans are a great snack to place on the counter around the holidays, toss on a salad, pack in a lunch for dessert, or give as gifts.

-I know it’s September, but Christmas is only a few short months away and these sugared pecans are the perfect Christmas treat, as well as Thanksgiving treat, or any day in between.
+Christmas is only a few short months away, and these sugared pecans are the perfect Christmas treat, Thanksgiving treat or any day in between.

 Candied Pecans On The Stovetop

-I love the recipe because it’s so easy and inexpensive and you can make it right there on the stovetop.
+I love the recipe because it’s so easy and inexpensive, and you can make it right on the stovetop.

-And candied pecans with brown sugar is such a delicious treat.
+And candied pecans with brown sugar are such a delicious treat.
 You can buy candied pecans, but why not make fresh and delicious ones?

 If you love candied pecans, you’ll love this easy praline pecan recipe.
 Click and give it a try!

-You can also sprinkle the sugar-coated pecans to the top of sweet potato casserole, or even chop up on top of a chicken dish.
+You can also sprinkle the sugar-coated pecans on the top of sweet potato casserole, chop them up on top of a chicken dish, or add the perfect topping to a favorite summer salad.

 These aren’t quite as sweet as other candied pecans.
 I only used brown sugar and eliminated white sugar.
 But, they are oh-so-delicious with a deeper flavor.